hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 | Accept page |  Page where to redirect your customer if the transaction was successful.
 | Decline page |  Page where to redirect your customer if the transaction was refused.
 | Pending page |  Page where to redirect your customer if the transaction is pending.
-| Cancel page |  Page where to redirect your customer if the transaction was cancelled.
+| Cancel page |  Page where to redirect your customer if the transaction was canceled.
 | Exception page |  Page where to redirect the customer's browser after a system failure or when the payment gateway is temporarily unavailable.
 If the page is not defined, the default page for exceptions is displayed by the payment gateway.

 ## Feedback parameters

 **Description**: Select this option in your HiPay Enterprise back office if you want HiPay Enterprise to send back transaction parameters to your redirect pages for further processing within your own website.

-**Procedure**: To activate this option, you “MUST” specify at least an “Accept page” URL.
+**Procedure**: To activate this option, you MUST specify at least an “Accept page” URL.
 Sent parameters are included in your redirect pages on HTTP GET.

 ##  Sent fields